 Lymph vessels or ducts have one-way valves that work with body muscles.
 It helps in controlling the flow and moving the fluid through the body.

-Small, bean-sized glands called lymph nodes are found along lymph channels and function to assist foreign filter material like tumour cells and pathogens.
-There are lymph nodes throughout the body, including the groyne, armpit, chest, abdomen, and armpit.
+Small, bean-sized glands called lymph nodes are along the lymph channels and function to assist foreign filter material like tumor cells and pathogens.
+There are lymph nodes throughout the body, including the groin, armpit, chest, abdomen, and armpit.

 The lymph system also includes the tonsils, adenoids, spleen, and thymus.

 - Swelling of the entire or just a part of the arm, leg, fingers, or toes

 - Limitation of movement